bincrafters/bincrafters-remove-outdated/README.md

 There are two ways to upload this project.

 ##### Travis CI
-After to create a new tag, the package will be uploaded automatically to Pypi.
+After to create a new tag, the package will be uploaded automatically to PyPi.
 Both username and password (encrypted) are in travis file.
-Only one job (python 2.7) will upload, the second one will be skipped.
+Only one job (Python 3.6) will upload, the others will be skipped.

 ##### Command line